puppetlabs/puppet-docs/source/puppet/5.5/types/cron.md

 _(**Property:** This attribute represents concrete state on the target system.)_

 The month of the year.
-Optional; if specified must be between 1 and 12 or the month name (e.g., December).
+Optional; if specified, must be either:

+-   A number between 1 and 12, inclusive, with 1 being January
+-   The name of the month, such as 'December'.

 ([↑ Back to cron attributes](#cron-attributes))